Get

 • Lay the dog on their side on a flat surface.

-• For large dogs use two overlapping hands on one side of the chest to perform chest compressions.
-For dogs weighing less than around 10 pounds, use one hand with your thumb and fingers on either side of the chest.
+• For large dogs, use two overlapping hands on one side of the chest to perform chest compressions.
+For dogs weighing less than 10 pounds, use one hand with your thumb and fingers on either side of the chest.

 • Compress the chest approximately one-third the width of the chest (this is one count) about 100–120 times per minute.

-• Next, close the dog’s muzzle with your hand and give two breaths into the nose for every 30 compressions.
+• Next, close the dog’s muzzle with your hand and breathe into the nose two times for every 30 compressions.
 If possible, it is better to have two people do this so one can breathe into the nose while the other continues doing compressions.

 • Continue performing CPR until the dog starts to breathe again and their heartbeat returns.